Why Manufacturers Should Care About Calibration

+So why is calibration important?
 The importance of accuracy in manufacturing illustrates the importance of calibration as well, since manufacturing equipment must be correctly calibrated in order to perform to specifications.
 Without properly calibrated equipment, it’s impossible to achieve the necessary level of accuracy and ISO quality requirements.

 Why Is Accuracy Critical in Manufacturing?

 The most important reason that accuracy is a critical standard in manufacturing is the quality and safety of the finished part.
 Inaccurate parts – those outside of the required tolerance – cannot be used because their likelihood of them functioning properly is very low.
 In addition to quality, performance and safety, inaccurately manufactured products caused by uncalibrated machinery can result in the following: